Peter Navarro: Attempts to overturn the 2020 election

 On January 2, 2021, Navarro, along with Rudy Giuliani and Mark Meadows, participated in a call with Georgia election officials in which Trump urged them to overturn the results of the election.

-During a January 2, 2021 appearance on Jeanine Pirro's Fox News program, Navarro asserted "[t]hey stole this and we can prove it", and falsely asserted Joe Biden's inauguration could be postponed to allow for an investigation.
-Navarro stated, “We spent a lot of time lining up over 100 congressmen, including some senators.
+During a January 2, 2021, appearance on Jeanine Pirro's Fox News program, Navarro asserted, "[t]hey stole this and we can prove it," and falsely asserted Joe Biden's inauguration could be postponed to allow for an investigation.

+Navarro and Bannon coordinated an effort on January 6, 2021 – called "The Green Bay Sweep" – with more than 100 Republican state legislators.
+Navarro later stated, "We spent a lot of time lining up over 100 congressmen, including some senators.
 It started out perfectly.
-At 1 p.m., Gosar and Cruz did exactly what was expected of them ...
-My role was to provide the receipts for the 100 congressmen or so who would make their cases… who could rely in part on the body of evidence I'd collected". ”In the wake of the storming of the Capitol on January6, 2021, Navarro appeared on Fox Business Network's Making Money on January8, telling host Charles Payne that Trump was not to blame and specifically saying that Lindsey Graham, Nikki Haley, and Mitt Romney "need to shut up".
+At 1 p.m. [on January 6], Gosar and Cruz did exactly what was expected of them ...
+My role was to provide the receipts for the 100 congressmen or so who would make their cases… who could rely in part on the body of evidence I'd collected".
+In the wake of the storming of the Capitol on January 6, 2021, Navarro appeared on Fox Business Network's Making Money on January 8, telling host Charles Payne that Trump was not to blame and specifically saying that Lindsey Graham, Nikki Haley, and Mitt Romney "need to shut up".
 Days later, Navarro reiterated false claims that Trump had won the election.

-By December 2021, he was still claiming his falsehoods were meant “to lay the legal predicate for the actions to be taken" despite no evidence of voting fraud being found.
+Later in 2021, Navarro published In Trump Time, a book in which he describes how he, Bannon, and others worked to delay or overturn Congress's counting of the election votes formalizing Biden's victory, in part through a failed scheme to try to get Pence to "reject" electoral votes for Biden, something Pence had no power to do.
+In December 2021, Navarro was still claiming that his falsehoods were meant "to lay the legal predicate for the actions to be taken", despite no evidence of voting fraud being found.

-In February 2022, the House Select Committee on the January 6 Attack subpoenaed Navarro to provide testimony.
-Navarro said he would not comply, citing a claim of executive privilege made by the former president.
-On April 6, 2022, the House of Representative voted to hold Navarro and Dan Scavino in contempt for their refusals to testify before the House Select Committee on the basis of Executive Privilege claims.
-On May 30, 2022, it was revealed that plans were made for a federal lawsuit over Navarro's refusal to testify had begun, with Navarro saying he was subpoenaed by a grand jury and ordered to surrender any documents he had related to the January 6, 2021 attack on the U.S. Capitol.
-Despite the grand jury subpoena, the planned lawsuit has yet to be filed in court.

-Indictment